 Len truly is the consummate teacher whose field happens to be photography.
 His ability to communicate the intricacies of what he considers an art form in an easy manner to his students is exemplary.
 No experience level is judged, no opposing view is rejected.
 Your opinion, style and views are nurtured and encouraged.

-You not only feel you learn so much about your camera and photography, you come away from the experience having benefitted from contact with two outstanding human beings.
+You not only feel you learn so much about your camera and photography, you come away from the experience having benefited from contact with two outstanding human beings.